antonfirsov/docs/2017/07-Jul/Brotli/blogpost.md

 ![](DecompressionTimeReddit.png)

-We see that Brotli "much faster than GZip and much closers to the performance of Deflate.
+We see that Brotli much faster than GZip and much closers to the performance of Deflate.
 Decompression speed for small files is comparable across all algorithms.

 Usage